General meaning

 Confusing endurance with the obligation to remain in a damaging environment.

-In its shadow, this combination pushes one to remain engaged in a situation that no longer suits them, simply because it is known, secure, or socially valued.
-One might think they must hold on, again and again, under the pretext of courage, while anger, bitterness, or resentment rises.
+In its shadow, this combination compels one to remain engaged in a situation that no longer suits them, simply because it is familiar, secure, or socially valued.
+One might think they must hold on, time and again, under the guise of courage, while anger, bitterness, or resentment simmers.
 The risk is to identify with the role of the one who endures everything, to the point of losing sight of their own desires, their body, and their inner truth.

 Calibration questions